amilemia/amilemia.dev-portfolio/README.md

   - Scaffold components, routes, and utilities from clear acceptance criteria.
   - Generate small, reviewable diffs (component + test together).
   - Enforce accessibility (keyboard focus, roles/labels) and TypeScript strict types in all prompts.
+  - **Windsurf (SWE-1):** used an OpenAPI spec to scaffold a typed client, demonstrating schema-aware generation.
 - **Sample prompts:**
   - *“Create a `ProjectCard` component using shadcn/ui Card + Tailwind.
 Props must match this Zod schema.
 Include keyboard focus styles, ARIA where needed, and a Vitest + Testing Library spec.
 Provide a usage example in MDX.”*
   - *“Generate `/app/api/contact/route.ts` with Zod validation `{ name: string; email: string; message: string; }`.
 On success send via Resend, else return typed error.
 Include unit tests for the validator and a Playwright e2e for happy/invalid cases.”*